Lars Nootbaar Player Props: Cardinals vs. Giants

-After going 0-for-3 in his last game, Lars Nootbaar and the St. Louis Cardinals take on the San Francisco Giants (who will start Anthony DeSclafani) at 9:45 PM ET on Wednesday.
+On Thursday, Lars Nootbaar (on the back of going 0-for-4) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 3:45 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Giants.

 Lars Nootbaar Game Info & Props vs. the Giants